top of page

 Another close-up.

-When we walked up I smelled a not so nice smell, which turned out to be Bram's t-shirt.
-There were a lot of people on the tower, but they were all fake.
+When we walked up, I smelled a not-so-nice smell, which turned out to be Bram's t-shirt.
+There were many people on the tower, but they were all fake.
 They had driven up by car and then walked the 200 meters to the tower.
-On the way back we had to descent to reach Reichental.
-Fortunately the stores there had opened again.
-We bought 4 chocolate buns and 4 apples that we ate at once.
+On the way back, we had to descend to reach Reichental.
+Fortunately, the stores there had opened again.
+We bought four chocolate buns and four apples that we ate at once.
 The sun was shining brightly.
-The road to Baden-Baden passed through Gernsbach, which we had past before on our way to the second campsite.
+The road to Baden-Baden passed through Gernsbach, which we had passed before on our way to the second campsite.
 The road from there to Baden-Baden was littered with text.
-Somewhere it said 2005.
-I couldn't figure out what it was, then I saw "Jan" and "Floyd" and thought 'wait it wouldn't be Jan Ulrich and Floyd Landis?'.
-This turned out to be the case, because later it also said "go Lance".
+Somewhere, it said 2005.
+I couldn't figure out what it was, then I saw "Jan" and "Floyd" and thought, 'Wait, it wouldn't be Jan Ulrich and Floyd Landis?'.
+This was the case because it later said: "Go, Lance".

 31_go_lance_edited.jpg